 Construction contracts.
 This is a short, non-exhaustive list of what should be in most construction contracts.
-This article is for the aspiring or beginning construction contractor, and the smaller contractor looking to become a larger business and more professional.
-In future articles I’ll flesh out the various topics, but just to get you started on what we need to discuss when you ask me to draft, or review, a construction contract, here we go:
+This article is for the aspiring or beginning construction contractor.
+It’s also fr, the smaller contractor looking to become a larger business and more professional.
+In future articles I’ll flesh out the various topics.
+But for now, just to get you started on what we need to discuss when you ask me to draft, or review, a construction contract, here we go:

 A Signature Binding the Parties to Construction Contracts